M-o-a-T/moat/doc/spec_message.rst

 Addressing
 ++++++++++

-The MoatBus is intended for devices which have a hardware ID (MAC, UUID, manufacturer serial).
+The Moat bus is intended for devices which have a hardware ID (MAC, UUID, manufacturer serial).

 A newly-connected participant must request a bus address.
-Waking up from deep sleep may or may not be considered "newly-connected", as the address server(s) are expected to store known addresses permanently.
+Waking up from deep sleep may or may not be considered "newly-connected".
+The address server(s) are expected to store known addresses permanently.

 Bus-based address assignment is only used for clients.
-Servers are expected to know their own address and to have other ways of communication among themselves.
+Servers are expected to know their own (distinct!) address and should have other ways of communication among themselves.

 Reserved addresses
 ------------------